UKCloud/documentation/articles/managed-services/man-services-home.md

   - ***Runbook Automation*** - Enables UKCloud to execute predefined basic actions in response to well understood events to achieve a specific outcome, helping to accelerate your time to resolution for known issues.

+- **Advanced Managed Services** - A suite of specialised managed support products focused on the middleware and back-end services supporting your solutions.
+This suite is comprised of the following products:

-- **Managed SQL Server** - Provides monitoring and support for your SQL servers.
+  - [***Managed SQL Server***](https://docs.ukcloud.com/articles/managed-services/man-sd-sqlserver.html) - Provides monitoring and support for your SQL servers.
 This level of monitoring and support, when coupled with SQL tuning and proactive SQL patching, provides you with the confidence that your SQL services are operating effectively.

-- **Managed Web Server** - Provides you with monitoring and support for IIS or Apache and supporting Windows or Linux servers.
+  - [***Managed Web Server***](https://docs.ukcloud.com/articles/managed-services/man-sd-webserver.html) - Provides you with monitoring and support for IIS or Apache and supporting Windows or Linux servers.
 This level of monitoring and support, when coupled with proactive operating system patching, provides you with the confidence that your web services are operating effectively.

-- **Managed Active Directory (AD) Support** - Provides you with monitoring and support for your Active Directory services and supporting Windows servers.
+  - [***Managed Active Directory (AD) Support***](https://docs.ukcloud.com/articles/managed-services/man-sd-ad.html) - Provides you with monitoring and support for your Active Directory services and supporting Windows servers.
 This level of monitoring and support, when coupled with proactive Windows patching, provides you with the confidence that your AD services are operating effectively.

-- **Managed Remote Desktop Services (RDS) Support** - Provides you with monitoring and support for your Remote Desktop Services and supporting Windows servers.
+  - [***Managed Remote Desktop Services (RDS) Support***](https://docs.ukcloud.com/articles/managed-services/man-sd-rds.html) - Provides you with monitoring and support for your Remote Desktop Services and supporting Windows servers.
 This level of monitoring and support, when coupled with pro-active Windows patching, provides you with the confidence that your RDS services are operating effectively.

 - [**Extended Network Support from UKCloud**](man-sd-network.md) - Enables customers to choose from an extensive list of officially supported network appliances with UKCloud undertaking the initial deployment (or assuming ownership of valid existing networks) and configuration of the various elements of your virtual network, along with the ongoing monitoring and support.